free website templates

 New Perspectives

-June 2023: Bill C-33: Safe Supply Chains Need Better Integration of Maritime Component
+In Parliament - Bill C-33: Safe Supply Chains Need Better Integration of Maritime Component

 Update 2022 adds to the Report on Anchorage and Ship Congestion, which was completed in October 2020.